Isotopes of copernicium: Hot fusion

 The team at FLNR studied this reaction in 2004.
 They were unable to detect any atoms of copernicium and calculated a cross section limit of 0.6 pb.
 The team concluded that this indicated that the neutron mass number for the compound nucleus has an effect on the yield of evaporation residues.

 Decay products

 Copernicium has been observed as decay products of flerovium.
-Flerovium currently has seven known isotopes, all but one (the lightest, 284Fl) of which have been shown to undergo alpha decays to become copernicium nuclei, with mass numbers between 281 and 286.
-Copernicium isotopes with mass numbers 281, 284, 285, and 286 to date have only been produced by flerovium nuclei decay.
+Flerovium currently has seven known isotopes, all of which have been shown to undergo alpha decays to become copernicium nuclei, with mass numbers between 280 and 286.
+Copernicium isotopes with mass numbers 280, 281, 284, 285, and 286 to date have only been produced by flerovium nuclei decay.
 Parent flerovium nuclei can be themselves decay products of livermorium or oganesson.

 For example, in May 2006, the Dubna team (JINR) identified copernicium-282 as a final product in the decay of oganesson via the alpha decay sequence.
 It was found that the final nucleus undergoes spontaneous fission.